tcpalmer/nina-scheduler/concepts.md

 Each target has one or more associated _Exposure Plans_ that describe the actual exposures to be taken.
 An individual exposure plan sets the exposure length and the number of exposures desired, as well as referencing an _Exposure Template_ (see below).
 Exposure plans also record the number of images for this plan that are deemed acceptable (which can be edited) plus the total number acquired (which can't be changed).
 An exposure plan will stay active until the number of accepted images is greater than or equal to the number desired.

 ### Exposure Templates
 _Exposure Templates_ provide the ability to set several exposure-related properties that are likely commonly used for the associated filter and the rig described by the applicable profile.
 Configurable properties include gain, offset, binning, and camera readout mode.
-It also lets you set the level of twilight and the moon avoidance parameters appropriate for the filter.
+You can also set the level of twilight and the moon avoidance parameters appropriate for the filter.

-Exposure Templates let you decouple most of the properties for an exposure from the Exposure Plan where they're easy to reuse.
+Exposure Templates let you decouple most of the properties for an exposure from the Exposure Plan so that they're easy to reuse.
 You can also define multiple templates for the same physical filter.

 _Note that you must set up an Exposure Template before you can define any Exposure Plans that use it._